angelosabatini/BlogComments/README.md

-This repo is for managing comments to my personal blog "Computational method in engineering".
+This repo is for managing comments to my personal blog "Computational methods in engineering".